alexkoppelman/t-watch-2020-project/README.md

 Time updates from Gadgetbridge are parsed and applied to the RTC and system time.

 Gadgetbridge `notify` messages are shown on screen in a popup message.
-Other message types are not yet handled.

 `gui.cpp` was refactored slightly to separate GUI header and class implementation.
 Class definitions are now in `gui.h` so that other files may reference the GUI classes.

+Thanks @bburky for starting this up!